 Of course, you want everything you'll need at hand, but you'd be surprised what you can live without.
 Clutter is very distracting and reduces efficiency, so sort through your supplies and get rid of anything extra.
 Get your schedule, your routine, and your workspace organized, and you'll work better.

 If your storage space is limited in your designated home office, find a place in another area of your home for items and supplies that you use less frequently.
 Include power surge protectors to protect your computer and information from electrical power outages.
 Make sure you store your backup disks in a different part of the home.

 Plan for Visitors

-If you have clients in your home office, be sure that they don't have to walk past a sleeping baby or dirty kitchen to get to you.
-Keep things as professional as possible.
-And consider the privacy of your work.
+If you have clients in your home office, keep things as professional as possible—be sure that they don't have to walk past a sleeping baby or dirty kitchen to get to you.
+Consider the privacy of your work.
 If clients will be waiting for an appointment with you, provide comfortable seating, a reading light, and interesting literature.

 Add personal touches and color to make the space more inviting.
 Select a decorating style and add patterns, window treatments, and furniture to express that style.
 You can even use this space to escape to some style you'd not want for your whole home, but love anyway.
 Store office supplies in style by using decorative baskets or cover boxes with interesting fabrics.
 If you have any wall space at all, be sure to include either artwork or photos that you love.

 By planning your home office space, getting it organized, and decorating it to express who you are, you'll enjoy it more.
 Your work will be better, you'll appreciate being at home, and you'll have the perfect place to work—your home.